ErinaTheDummy/SwordToShield/Character_Creation/Classes/Witch.md

 - Trinket Maker
 - Hexer

-### Hitpoint Re-roll
+### Minor Hitpoint Increase
-Roll 2d4+4 and add 3 times your constitution modifier.
-If the result is higher than your current maximum that becomes your new hitpoint maximum.
-You may repeat this every time you level up.
+At 4th level, and every level after, add your constitution modifier to your maximum hitpoints.
+If your constitution modifier increases by any means, reflect that change retroactively in your maximum hp.

 ### Witch Specialty
 You learn a technique in a special field of witching, allowing you to raise your abilities to new horizons.
 Choose one Witch specialty.